-Two thousand five hundred years ago, Buddhism created a revolution in India that is recognised in religion’s history as one of humankind’s greatest revolutions.
-When Buddha started Sangha, the Buddhist predominantly consisted of men.
-Women did not participate in the early beginning of Sangha, therefore, there was also some yearning among women for equality and some for interested in joining Sangha.
-However, they could not get easy entry as there was no tradition of assimilation.
+Two thousand five hundred years ago, Buddhism created a revolution in India that is recognised in religious history as one of humankind’s greatest revolutions.
+When Buddha started Sangha, the Buddhists predominantly consisted of men.
+Women did not participate in the early beginnings of Sangha, therefore, many women wanted to join the Sangha and yearned for equality.
+However, they could not get easy access as there was no tradition of assimilation.

 The Buddhist community comprised monks and nuns known as the Bhikkus and the Bhikunnis, respectively and the Upasakas and the Upasikas known as the laymen and laywomen, respectively.